theMashrur/Sentiment-Trading-Bots/README.md

 pip install python-binance praw textblob
 ```

-I reccommend using an anaconda environment with this, but naturally, this bot works with anything
+I reccommend using an anaconda environment with this, but naturally, these bots work with anything